F286/VsHelix/README.md

 right movement across all selections.
 The `x` key selects the current line or extends the selection to the next line when pressed repeatedly.
 Pressing `C` copies the current selection to the line below while <kbd>Alt</kbd>+`C` duplicates the selection on the line above.
+Use `o` to open a new line below each caret and `O` to open one above.
+Both commands switch to insert mode at the newly inserted line.